 These scrambled eggs get a little bit of Indian flair with the addition of chili oil.
-Make the chili oil with serranos or, if you can find them, bird chilies.
+Make the chili oil with serranos or, if you can find them, bird chiles.
 If you need a refresher course on scrambling, check out our guide to the best scrambled eggs, whether you like them soft and creamy or light and fluffy.

 Anda Bhurji (Spicy Indian Scrambled Eggs)

 If you want a slightly more extreme take on scrambled eggs, then anda bhurji is for you.
-It's packed with flavorful ingredients: onion, tomato, chilies, turmeric, and more.
+It's packed with flavorful ingredients: onion, tomato, chiles, turmeric, and more.
 Be sure to serve it with some bread on the side—you're going to need something to soak up all the juices.

 Indian Masala Omelet

 Masala omelet sandwiches are a common snack across India, especially popular on long train trips.
-The omelet is made by whisking up eggs with chili powder, cilantro, chilies, onion, and tomato and cooking them until golden brown.
+The omelet is made by whisking up eggs with chili powder, cilantro, chiles, onion, and tomato and cooking them until golden brown.
 You can eat the omelet on its own or serve it with buttered white bread.

 Kerala-Style Egg Gravy